StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 AWS_ROLE_ARN=iam-role-arn ./install.sh {{config.baseUrl}} {{config.apiKey}} {{configurationId}}
 ```

+For details on authentication via the AWS CLI, see [using an IAM role in the AWS CLI \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html).

 #### Minimal install

 The minimal installation is useful when less permissions are available.
 This installs only the `stackstate-topo-cron` stack, which means StackState's topology will only get a full topology update every hour.
 Updates between the hour are not sent to StackState.